Adrian Cheng

-Adrian Cheng Chi-kong (鄭志剛, born 1979) is a Hong Kong entrepreneur and business executive.
-He is the CEO and executive vice-chairman of the Hong Kong-listed New World Development, and executive director of jewelry company Chow Tai Fook.
+Adrian Cheng Chi-kong (鄭志剛, born 1979) is a Hong Kong billionaire businessman son of property developer Henry Cheng and grandson of Cheng Yu-tung.
+He is the former CEO and executive vice-chairman of the family company, New World Development, the heir and executive director of jewelry company Chow Tai Fook,.
 He is also the founder of K11, which has a portfolio of commercial, cultural and residential projects.
-He is the son of property developer Henry Cheng and grandson of Cheng Yu-tung.

 Early life and education

 Cheng was born to Katherine Ip and Henry Cheng in 1979.
 He has two younger siblings, Sonia Cheng and Brian Cheng.
-Cheng is also the grandson of property developer, Cheng Yu-tung.

-Cheng was educated in his teenage years in the United States, when he attended Taft School in Connecticut.
-Following his time at Taft, Cheng enrolled at Harvard University.
-Cheng graduated from Harvard University with a Bachelor of Arts (Cum Laude) honours degree.
-Cheng later went to Japan to study Japanese culture for a year.